rajnandan1/kener/docs/customize-site.md

 ### incidentSince

 `incidentSince` is in hours.
 It means if an issue is created before X hours then kener would not honor it.
 What it means is that kener would not show it active incident pages nor it will update the uptime.
-Default is 30\*24 hours.
+Default is 30\*24 hours = 720 hours.

+To read how to set up github for kener [click here](/docs/gh-setup)

+To see how to create an issue [click here](/docs/incident-management)

 ---